 Wide Awake is an electronic music festival which takes place annually in May.
-It’s two days of top-notch DJs playing at various venues across central London and showcasing some of Europe’s best urban clubs and live acts.
-The ticket price includes a weekend pass for both days so you can go to whichever shows suit your fancy – there’s no need to book beforehand!
+It’s top-notch DJs playing at various venues across central London and showcasing some of Europe’s best urban clubs and live acts.
+As well as great music acts, there are lots of workshops and talks on at the festival too, so you can come away with some extra knowledge.

-A few highlights from last year include Seth Troxler, Solomun, Joy Orbison and Jamie Jones.
+A few musical highlights from past years include Seth Troxler, Solomun, Joy Orbison and Jamie Jones.

 2. Mighty Hoopla

 The Mighty Hoopla is a two-day festival celebrating all things nostalgic and kind of alternative.
 You don’t want to miss it if you like your festivals quirky and experimental, with no pretentiousness.

 Highlights from past years include Becky Hill, RAYE, Jodie Harsh, Sink The Pink, and Gabrielle.
 Best of all, it takes place in London’s historic Brockwell Park so you can enjoy the sunny weather while you groove along to your favourite tunes.
 This is one of the best day festivals in London if you like a bit of dress up.

 If you’re a fan of techno music, this is the day festival in London for you.
 Junction 2 pulls in some of the biggest names in the genre from around the world to perform at three different stages over two days.
 This year’s lineup includes the likes of Adam Beyer, Nina Kraviz, and many more.
 The festival takes place at Boston Manor Park in Brentford, so it’s easily accessible by public transport.

 READ MORE: The Best Days Out in June in 2023